xhh6fb/ds4320-project-2/press_release.md

 ## Problem Statement: History-Based Predictions Leave a Blind Spot

 The most common approach to projecting quarterback passing production relies on the quarterback's own recent statistics.
 Feed in last week's yardage totals, average them over a few games, and use that as your forecast.
-The problem is that this approach collapses when you need it most — for a quarterback returning from injury, a new starter with no track record, or a player who just changed teams.
+The problem is that this approach collapses when you need it most.
+For a quarterback returning from injury, a new starter with no track record, or a player who just changed teams.
 The historical record is thin or missing entirely, and the prediction falls apart.

 There is a deeper issue, too.
 Raw yardage totals from past games do not tell you *why* a quarterback threw for a lot or a little.
 Was the defense weak?
 Was the game environment expected to be high-scoring?
 Was the offense trailing and forced to throw?
 The structural factors that drive passing volume before a single snap is taken are fully knowable before kickoff.
 The question this project set out to answer is whether those factors alone, without any historical yardage, can produce meaningful predictions.